gandor999/sabong_game_4/ReadMe.md

 Remember: This was developed with dimensions of a Pixel 3a XL 34 phone

+The whole plan for the game: Make a game wherein two players battle it out with their own chickens

 To do:
 - [x] Make a conversion ratio for the dimensions on GandorView
 - [x] Let set padding from the root layout be the config to place the view starting position